mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

     with duration():
         ...

 But normally people use IPython's `timeit` magic (also macro-like).
+I used `duration` here because it was pure Python and because it doesn't benefit from the caching of repeated iterations.

 ### Lambdas